Kamlesh364/Rock-Paper-Scissors-Using-CV/README.md

 3. Once the result of first round is shown, the GUI waits for 3 seconds to let the patient adjust his/her hand again, oppposite the camera.

 4. This process continues till the user presses `Stop` or `Exit` to stop the game or to close the GUI.

+5. Demonstration of the working of this GUI application can be found [here](https://drive.google.com/file/d/12YZDkdVjLMcukAtw5pRUSMxh4iSgUUB-/view?usp=sharing)